Buddha Jayanti

 The story at the back of Buddha Jayanti originates from the start of Siddhartha Gautama.
 According to legend, Queen Maya Devi, the mom of Siddhartha, had a dream wherein a white elephant entered her womb.
 This become interpreted as a signal that she would provide birth to a toddler destined for greatness.

 On the day of Vesak, Queen Maya Devi gave delivery to Siddhartha inside the stunning gardens of Lumbini.
 The new child prince become expected to become either a brilliant ruler or a spiritual chief.
-Choosing the course of renunciation, Siddhartha ultimately have become Gautama Buddha, the enlightened being who devoted his existence to spreading non secular know-how and compassion.
+Choosing the course of renunciation, Siddhartha ultimately have become Gautama Buddha, the enlightened being who devoted his existence to spreading non secular know-how & compassion.

-Celebrations and Rituals
+Celebrations & Rituals

-Do's and Don'ts on Buddha Jayanti
+Do's & Don'ts on Buddha Jayanti

 Do's:

-• Practice acts of kindness and compassion.
+- Practice acts of kindness & compassion.

-• Engage in meditation or mindfulness practices.
+- Engage in meditation or mindfulness practices.

-• Participate in network celebrations and occasions.
+- Participate in network celebrations & occasions.

 Don'ts:

-• Avoid consuming alcohol or intoxicants.
+- Avoid consuming alcohol or intoxicants.

-• Refrain from eating meat or causing damage to residing beings.
+- Refrain from eating meat or causing damage to residing beings.

-• Avoid loud or disruptive behavior for the duration of religious ceremonies or gatherings.
+- Avoid loud or disruptive behavior for the duration of religious ceremonies or gatherings.

-• Do no longer have interaction in any harmful actions that pass towards Buddhist standards.
+- Do no longer have interaction in any harmful actions that pass towards Buddhist standards.

 Symbol of Buddha Day